 Making use of the heat island effect of the growing ice shields to convect the heat derived from freezing seawater high into the atmosphere, from whence it radiates out into space, avoiding most of the insulating effect of atmospheric greenhouse gases.

-Stabilising the jet streampolar vortices.
+Stabilising the jet stream, polar vortices and ocean currents.

 Producing increased polar biomass by virtue of the nutrients that are brought to the sea surface from the depths by the pumps powered by the wind turbines operating during the warmer polar seasons.
 Some of this biomass moves up the food chain to become our marine catch, whilst another part sinks to become more or less sequestered carbon.